The situation now

 Operation image (high-level)

-- USA/Partners: air and missile operations two reduce Iran's offensive capacity (missiles, production, naval and security infrastructure).
+- USA/Partners: air and missile operations to reduce Iran's offensive capacity (missiles, production, naval and security infrastructure).

 - Iran: counter-offensives with drones and rockets against regional goals, as well as pressure on energy and transport hubs.